elsesiy/elsesiy.com/about.md

 <h1 style="text-align: center; margin-bottom: 40px; margin-top: -50px">About</h1>

 <div>
   <p>I'm a Software Engineer <a href="http://snowflake.com/" target="_blank">@Snowflake</a> where I work on multi-cloud Kubernetes & infrastructure automation.
-Previously, I worked in a similar roles  <a href="http://mbrdna.com/" target="_blank">@MBRDNA</a> and <a href="https://www.ibm.com/" target="_blank">@IBM</a>.
+Previously, I worked in similar roles  <a href="http://mbrdna.com/" target="_blank">@MBRDNA</a> and <a href="https://www.ibm.com/" target="_blank">@IBM</a>.
 I live in Silicon Valley but am originally from Berlin.
 My passion is solving interesting problems and I find a lot of joy contributing to open source.</p>

   <p><b>Technologies</b></p>